HONDA ELITE E / ES / PAL (SB50)

 On the plus side, this small/light scooter is easier to tuck onto the back of an RV and it does have good underseat storage unlike the larger Elite LX / SR.

-OWNER REVIEWS (5) - Browse Elite E / ES Owner Reviews REVIEW - Add a Review of Your Elite E / ES
+OWNER REVIEWS (5) - Browse Elite E / ES Owner Reviews REVIEW - Add Your Review

 * Good underseat storage